Semiring Provenance for Lightweight Description Logics: Related Work on Semiring Provenance for Description Logics

-\paragraph{Provenance for the semantic web} Several works focus on querying annotated RDF data with SPARQL \cite{Dividino2009,DBLP:journals/internet/TheoharisFKC11}.
-In particular, \citeauthor{Geerts16-provenance}~\citeyear{Geerts16-provenance} consider SPARQL queries on RDF data annotated with values from some arbitrary annotation domain $K$ equipped with three binary operations (with $\ominus$ to cover SPARQL difference operator) and show that $(K,\oplus,\otimes,\ominus, 0,1)$ must be an extension of semiring they called spm-semiring and further study.
-As far as reasoning is concerned, \citeauthor{DBLP:conf/semweb/BunemanK10} \citeyear{DBLP:conf/semweb/BunemanK10} defined an algebraic deductive system for RDFS annotated with elements of a \plusidem semiring (not necessarily commutative), and \citeauthor{DBLP:journals/ws/ZimmermannLPS12}~\citeyear{DBLP:journals/ws/ZimmermannLPS12} consider RDFS annotated with elements of a \plusidem commutative semiring and define a semantics based on annotated interpretations and a deductive system.
-These two deductive systems are similar in spirit to our completion algorithm for the \why semiring, the main difference being the existence of a generalization rules that deduces $(\alpha,\elema\oplus\elemb)$ from $(\alpha,\elema)$ and $(\alpha,\elemb)$, while our completion algorithm only computes the monomials that then need to be added to obtain the full \why-provenance, hence avoiding another blowup of the saturated ontology.
+\paragraph{Provenance for the semantic web} Several works focussed on querying annotated RDF data with SPARQL \cite{Dividino2009,DBLP:journals/internet/TheoharisFKC11}.
+In particular, \citet{Geerts16-provenance} considered SPARQL queries on RDF data annotated with values from some arbitrary annotation domain $K$ equipped with three binary operations (with $\ominus$ to cover SPARQL difference operator) and showed that $(K,\oplus,\otimes,\ominus, 0,1)$ must be an extension of semiring they called spm-semiring and further studied.
+As far as reasoning is concerned, \citet{DBLP:conf/semweb/BunemanK10} defined an algebraic deductive system for RDFS annotated with elements of a \plusidem semiring (not necessarily commutative), and \citet{DBLP:journals/ws/ZimmermannLPS12} considered RDFS annotated with elements of a \plusidem commutative semiring and defined a semantics based on annotated interpretations and a deductive system.
+These two deductive systems are similar in spirit to our completion algorithm for the \why semiring, the main difference being the existence of a generalization rule that deduces $(\alpha,\elema\oplus\elemb)$ from $(\alpha,\elema)$ and $(\alpha,\elemb)$, while our completion algorithm only computes the monomials that then need to be added to obtain the full \why-provenance, hence avoiding another blowup of the saturated ontology.